devjoe1991/yourora-native/docs/backend/Feed/mixed-media-feed-implementation.md

 ## Overview

-YourOra's feed will be transformed to support a **unified content experience** where users can post both images and videos, creating a rich, diverse fitness community feed.
+Miha's feed will be transformed to support a **unified content experience** where users can post both images and videos, creating a rich, diverse fitness community feed.
 This replaces the separate "Video" tab with a single, intelligent feed that handles all content types seamlessly.

 ## 🎯 **How It Will Work**